OSLL/dt-automatic-charging/README.md

 2. have a charging driver version [`driver`](https://github.com/OSLL/charging-driver/tree/automatic-charging)

-## After cloning the repository, you need to build the project with the command:

-`dts devel build -f -H <autobot name> && dts devel run -f -H <autobot name>`

 ## After cloning the charging driver repository, you need to build the charging driver to create the charge state topic with the command:

 `dts devel build -f -H <autobot name>`